The Babbler Clade

 Zosteropidae: White-eyes Bonaparte, 1853

-13 genera, 142 species HBW-13
+12 genera, 151 species HBW-13

 What is a White-eye?

 What is a white-eye?
-Well, its a small bird with a prominent white eye ring.
+Well, it is usually a small bird with a prominent white eye ring.
 Of course, this is a naive definition and some members of the white-eye family (Zosteropidae) don't have eye-rings, while certain other small birds with white eye-rings are not part of Zosteropidae.
 More seriously, there are two parts to the question.
 What families are the closest relatives of the white-eyes, and what genera and species are part of the white-eye family.

-Traditionally, the white-eyes were considered close to the honeyeaters (Meliphagidae, now part of Corvida), flowerpeckers (Dicaeidae, Passeroidea), and sunbirds (Nectariniidae, Passeroidea).
-Sibley and Ahlquist (1990) considered the white-eyes sylvioids.
+Sibley and Ahlquist (1990) got white-eye taxonomy on the right track, correctly finding that the white-eyes are sylvioids.
 Cibois et al. (2003) went further, placing the Zosteropidae firmly in the Sylviidae/Timaliidae group.
-More recent analysis have confirmed this (e.g., Fregin et al., 2012).
-The white-eyes are sister to the three core babbler familes, Timaliidae, Pellorneidae, and Leiothrichidea.
+More recent analysis have confirmed this (e.g., Fregin et al., 2012; Oliveros et al., 2019; Kuhl et al., 2021; Stiller et al,, 2024).

-There have also been changes in our notions of what species are part of the white-eye family.
-Cibois et al. (2003) noticed a close relationship between Zosterops and Yuhina (except for Yuhina zantholeuca, now placed in genus Erpornis, in the Vireonidae).
-In combination with Cibois et al. (2002), this implied a close relation to a number of species then considered Stachyris babblers.
-These have been added to the Zosteropidae.
+Our notion of what is and is not in the white-eye family has also changed.
+Cibois et al. (2003) noticed a close relationship between the genera Zosterops and Yuhina (except for Yuhina zantholeuca, now placed in the vireo genus Erpornis.
+In combination with Cibois et al. (2002), this close relationship implied Zosterops was also close to a number of species then considered Stachyris babblers.
+These have been moved to the Zosteropidae.
+More recent papers such as Cai et al. (2019), Oliveros et al. (2019), and Vinciguerra et al. (2022), have clarified these relationships by constructing more complete Zosteropidae phylogenies.

 Basal Groups

-The more recent work by Zhang et al. (2007) and Moyle et al. (2009a) has clarified how the yuhinas and former Stachyris babblers relate to the white-eyes, with Cibois et al. (2002), Cibois (2003), Collar and Robson (2007), and Moyle et al. (2009a) providing valuable information.
-The various Yuhinas are not monophyletic, but form a basal grade in Zosteropidae.
-Available evidence suggests they should be split into 3 or perhaps even 4 genera.
-Here they are split into 3 genera, Parayuhina, , Staphida, and Yuhina.
-The various Yuhina groups are comprised mostly of mainland Asian species (Staphida everetti occurs on Borneo).
+Earlier work work by Zhang et al. (2007) and Moyle et al. (2009a) has clarified how the yuhinas and former Stachyris babblers relate to the white-eyes, with Cibois et al. (2002), Cibois (2003), Collar and Robson (2007), and Moyle et al. (2009a) providing valuable information.

 Zosterops Overview